To the Grave (band): History

 On November 4, 2022, the band announced their Director's Cuts album, which was released on February 24, 2023 and showcased the first single titled "Red Dot Sight".
 Two more singles followed titled "Axe Of Kindness" and "Cut Off The Head" which were released on December 6, 2022 and January 20, 2023 respectively.
 In Celebration of the two-year anniversery of the Epilogue album, the band released a live album of them performing their favourite tracks from the album live at The Brain Studios titled Hear Evil, See Evil: The Epilogue Session on April 23, 2023.
 On June 22, 2023, the band announced that they will be releasing an EP titled Offcuts along with a deluxe edition of Director's Cuts on September 15, 2023, a single titled Shock Tactics (1000v) was released along with the announcement.
 Another single followed titled "Deadskin Skimask" which was released on August 15, 2023 and featured guest vocals from Jake Kennedy of StabonSight.

 The band released their fifth studio album, Everyone's a Murderer, on August 30, 2024 and released a single, "Dead Wrong", which featured guest vocals from Michael Kearney of Empty Cages and 10 to the Chest on June 27, 2024.
 The second single off the album was "Burn Your Local Butcher", which was released on July 30, 2024.
 A music video for the song "Made in Aus" was released on August 30, 2024 coinciding with the album release.
-On February 13, 2025, the band released a single titled "Forced Diet Reassignment”.
+On February 13, 2025, the band released a single titled "Forced Diet Reassignment".
 Another single followed titled "Sawed Off" released on April 2, 2025.
 The third single titled "Show Them The Bodies" was released on June 3, 2025, along with the announcement of the EP, Everyone's Still a Murderer, which was released on August 1, 2025.

+On June 10, 2026, the band released their new single "Eyestalk Ablations" and signed to BLKIIBLK Records.
+On July 8, the band released another new single, "Nail Mary", and revealed their sixth studio album, Liberation Front, would be released on October 2.